-- All-round solution for email marketing automation, landing page builder, SMS marketing, Telephony, and sales pipeline management
+- All-round solution for electronic mail marketing automation, landing page builder, SMS marketing, Telephony, and sales pipeline management

-- Social media monitoring, third-party integrations with popular apps like Mandrill, Sendgrid, Xero and Zapier
+- Social media monitoring, third-party integrations with popular apps like Mandrill, SendGrid, Xero, Zapier, and Pabbly Connect

-EngageBay is a hot new product on the market, and is worth notice.
+EngageBay is a hot new product on the market and is worth noticing.

 Here’s a strong all-in-one CRM solution that can automate anything from email drip campaigns and A/B testing of landing pages to customer service task management.

 Custom reporting, 360-degree contact (or lead) management, and thousands of branded emails for very little cost, and you can see why this software has a high uptake.

 The platform makes it easy to design and track SMS campaigns or reach customers via Live Chat and in-app calling.
 There’s also a feature to get call scripts in the advanced packages.